Whatsapp Icon

 6. Are there alternative GVHD prophylaxis treatments available?

-Its beneficial to know all your options to make an informed decision that aligns with your preferences and concerns.
+It's beneficial to know all your options to make an informed decision that aligns with your preferences and concerns.

 7. How does GVHD prophylaxis affect my overall treatment plan and prognosis?